-Build your Plastic .
-Clever Schools map .
+Build your Plastic Clever Schools map.

 Creating a map of your school and your local community is a really good way to reflect on your journey to become Plastic Clever, capture some key information about problem plastics and highlight some of the solutions now in place.
 It's also an excellent way to begin thinking about what you want to do next.

-1. Start by drawing a birds eye view of your school.
-Make sure you include all the outside spaces too, like playgrounds, sports fields, car parks etc. Do it on a big piece of paper so you have lots of room to add information.
-2. Add in your recycling bins, water refill stations or drinking water taps and any Plastic Clever projects (e.g. maybe you have litter pickers that people can use stored somewhere).
-3. Great - now add your plastic hotspots to the map the places where you most often see plastic pollution.
-You might also want to include any popular local shops or places to eat outside of school, as these places can also often become hotspots.
-5. Once you've created the map of your school, see how far you can extend it.
+- 1. Start by drawing a birds eye view of your school.
+Make sure you include all the outside spaces too, like playgrounds, sports fields, car parks etc. Do it on a big piece of paper so you have lots of room to add information. - 2.
+Add in your recycling/garbage bins, water refill stations or drinking water taps and any Plastic Clever projects (e.g. maybe you have community clean up equipment that people can use stored somewhere). - 3.
+Great now add your plastic hotspots to the map the places where you most often see plastic pollution.
+You might also want to include any popular local shops or places to eat outside of school, as these places can also often become hotspots. - 4.
+Next up you can add some important people to the map.
+This should be the people who make decisions about your waste management, the person who runs your canteen, plus anyone else who plays an important role in your Plastic Clever School journey (e.g. your Environmental Club or student council if you have one). - 5.
+Once you've created the map of your school, see how far you can extend it.
 Add in local recycling centres, plastic hotspots, water refill stations, parks and green spaces etc. Include ideas about local leaders and organisations who could help you take things further.
-Keep building - The idea of your Plastic Clever Schools map is for it to grow :) Amy's top tip Celebrate what you're doing with your local community!
-It's a great way to show off your good work, and highlight plastic pollution in a fun way: such as, through an ocean-themed movie night, or a coffee morning for parents and community members.
-4. Next up you can add some important people to the map.
-This should be the people who make decisions about your waste management, the person who runs your canteen or lunchroom, plus anyone else who plays an important role in your Plastic Clever School journey (e.g. your Eco Club or school council if you have one).
-6. Don't forget to display your map on your Plastic Clever Schools wall!
+Keep building - The idea of your Plastic Clever Schools map is for it to grow:) - 6.
+Don't forget to display your map on your Plastic Clever Schools wall!